chippawah/proxmox-cluster-example/README.md

 ### Commands:

 Run these commands in the Proxmox shell to generate a user for Terraform to use when provisioning resources.
 See the docs above to learn more about creating the user.
+Ideally this is handled automagically by Ansible.
 Basically its the following:

 - Create a new role, `TerraformProv`, for the future terraform user.
 - Create the user `terraform-prov@pve`